Tool Caller Tutorial¶

 See also

-For detailed MCP integration tutorials, see Adding MCP Tools to ToolUniverse
+For detailed MCP server setup and usage, see Adding MCP Tools to ToolUniverse

 result = tu.run({